-Members were reminded that at the Council meeting in May 2017, approval was granted for a total budget of £89,832.50, for works and fees including a small contingency, to proceed with the project at Antrim Forum.
+Members are reminded that at the Council meeting in May 2017, approval was granted for a total budget of \pounds 89,832.50, for works and fees including a small contingency, to proceed with the project at Antrim Forum.

-The tender for the works was awarded to JJ Hennebry & Sons Ltd in the sum of £85,620.00.
-This report provided an update on the current status.
+The tender for the works was awarded to JJ Hennebry & Sons Ltd in the sum of \pounds 85,620.00.
+This report provides an update on the current status.